 Description

-Late C18.
-A system of garden walls, with gate-piers and garden pavilion, associated with the house.
-Late C18.
-Flint construction with brick verticals and other dressings, and tile capping.
-At the south end of the west range is a small square garden pavilion, with a pyramid tile roof (and brick dentil eaves).
-The north elevation of Flemish bond brickwork has an arched opening flanked by panels, the south has horizontal flint panels, the east has a single window with Gothic leaded lights; the main opening was probably glazed but now has a boarded door.
-In line with the axis of the house there is a simple gateway, comprising brick piers with plain stone caps, surmounted by scalloped ball finials.
+The walls extending to the west and south of Netherton House, including the garden pavilion, date from the late 18th century.
+This system of garden walls features gate-piers and a garden pavilion that are associated with the house.
+The walls are constructed of flint with brick verticals and other dressings, topped with tile capping.
+At the south end of the west range, there is a small square garden pavilion with a pyramid tile roof and brick dentil eaves.
+The north elevation showcases Flemish bond brickwork with an arched opening flanked by panels, while the south side has horizontal flint panels.
+The east side contains a single window with Gothic leaded lights, and the main opening, which was likely originally glazed, now has a boarded door.
+Aligned with the axis of the house, there is a simple gateway made up of brick piers with plain stone caps, topped with scalloped ball finials.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.